govau/content-guide/_types-of-content/documents.md

 - use the program’s Grayscale feature to see how slides might look for someone who is colourblind
 - make sure that colour-coding is not the only way you convey information
 - make sure that animation is brief and does not distract from the main content
-- use enough contrast for text and background colors.
+- use enough contrast for text and background colours

 Microsoft has guidance on [making PowerPoint presentations more accessible](https://support.office.com/en-us/article/Create-more-accessible-slides-794fc5da-f686-464d-8c29-1c6ab8515465?ui=en-US&rs=en-US&ad=US){:rel="external"}.

 ### EPUB
 EPUB publications should include appropriate metadata.